DEVCamiloSepulveda/llama3sp/README.md

   * SentencePieceSP+Llama3.2
   * Word-levelSP+Llama3.2
   * WordPieceSP+Llama3.2
-* There are also some experimental results from a model derived from Llama3.2 called Llama3SP.
+* There are also some experimental results from a model derived from Llama 3.2.

 ## Acknowledgements
 * Special thanks to the creators of the original GPT2SP research (_GPT2SP: A Transformer-Based Agile Story Point Estimation Approach_) and the research that corrects and improves it (_Agile Effort Estimation: Have We Solved the Problem Yet?
 Insights From the Replication of the GPT2SP Study_).